AnnaErshova/coding-exercises/README.md

 Code can be run with `ruby task1.rb` from the `coding-exercises` directory in Terminal on Mac if ruby is installed || or via copy-pastying at https://repl.it/languages/Ruby

-Class has to be initialized with the following:
+Class is initialized with the following variables by default:
 * Original foobar price (here: $1) as integer or decimal
 * % px increase of foobars as a decimal (here: 20%, input as 0.2)
 * Starting amount to be spent (here: $200) as integer or decimal

+Alternatively, class can be initialized with other variables that would need to be specified in an appropriate format.

 This code simulates conducting each transaction one at a time, and basing foobar n price on foobar n-1 at time of sale.
 There will be more money spent and less money received back in change in this scenario.